petsc/petsc/doc/community/meetings/meeting.rst

 Upcoming Meetings
 =================

-- The PETSc Annual User Meeting (PAUM) 2025 will take place in Buffalo, New York, USA on May 19-21, 2025.
+- The :any:`2025 PETSc annual user meeting<2025_meeting>` will take place May 20-21, 2025 in Buffalo, New York, USA, with tutorials on May 19th.
-  - `Submit a presentation or poster <https://docs.google.com/forms/d/126KwzajoQvcqU_q7btNsYxFqbe7rJ_vASC-tejZfXDQ>`__

 Previous Meetings
 =================